OWASP/CheatSheetSeries/cheatsheets/Multifactor_Authentication_Cheat_Sheet.md

 ## Something You Are

 The final factor in the traditional view of MFA is something you are - which is one of the physical attributes of the users (often called biometrics).
-Biometrics are rarely used in web applications due to the requirement for users to have specific hardware.
+Biometrics has been rarely used in web pages due to the requirement for users to have specific hardware.
+Most modern apps which require secure authentication have an option to use biometrics, particularly if the interfaces is already designed for a smart phone or tablet.

 ### Biometrics